Welcome#

 Anaconda#

 The easiest way to set up a full-stack scientific Python deployment is to use a Python distribution.
-This is an installation of Python with a set of curated packages which are guaranteed to work together.
+This is an installation of Python with a set of curated packages which are known to work together.

 For instance, you can install on your computer the popular Anaconda Python Distribution.
 Follow the link above to obtain a one-click installers for your operating system.